Reminders of the Milwaukee & Northern Main Line – Schwartzburg Junction to Hilbert Junction

 Hilbert, Wis., was Milepost 83 on an 1873 timetable; it was Milepost 86 on later timetables.

 A CN local, led by Grand Trunk Western GTW 4924, crosses Cedar St. and approaches the former MILW depot at the end of the Menasha Branch at Hilbert, Wis., on 20 November 2020.
 The former M&N main line runs past this side of the depot.
-I had always hoped that this was the original ca. 1871 M&N depot, expanded and remodeled at some point.
-However, on 5 February 2022 I found an article in the 5 March 1910 Chilton Times which states that the old M&N depot burned to the ground on 28 February 1910.
+We had always hoped that this was the original ca. 1871 M&N depot, expanded and remodeled at some point.
+However, on 5 February 2022 we found an article in the 5 March 1910 Chilton Times which states that the old M&N depot burned to the ground on 28 February 1910.
 The MILW completed this new depot several months later.
 Photograph by Tom Bruss.